7RU7H/Archive/Brain-Hacking/Strategy/36-Hackogems-of-Rooting.md

 ###### Side channels attack on target are just another entry
 ###### Like the environment show how you should look
 ###### Slough off ego, insecurity in masquerading, reframe the value in enemies' objectives to them
-###### Plan, do not rush, two is one and one is none in shells as in TTPs, whether blue or red, shut the door on all theives
+###### Plan, do not rush, two is one and one is none in shells as in TTPs, whether blue or red, shut the door on all thieves
 ###### Befriend and collaborate against a common problem
 ###### Obtain and contributed to collaboration and open source resources to defeat the opponent
 ## Chapter 5: Combined Stratagems (並戰計, Bìng zhàn jì)